 It would have been nice if I had begun writing on voodemar.com at the beginning of 2010 when another tennis decade kicked off.
 However, in 2010 I was writing my e-book, thus I launched this website in December 2010 when the e-book was complete.
-I’ve got a feeling “VdM.com” deals with the history of tennis from a perspective of the fifth full decade of the Open era, so I decided to include here a “2010″ page – I’ve pasted stuff from my e-book, omitting statistical digressions and tie-break scorelines.
-The template which is implemented here is characteristic for the “2011″ page.
+I’ve got a feeling “VdM.com” mainly deals with history of tennis from a perspective of the fifth full decade of the Open Era, so I decided to include here a “2010” page – I’ve pasted stuff from my e-book, omitting statistical digressions and tie-break scorelines.
+The template which is implemented here is characteristic for the “2011” page.

 April 1, 2012

 January 5th – Doha, the first round.
 An unranked Younes El Aynaoui beats Ryler DeHeart 7-6 7-6 and becomes the first player to have won an ATP match after playing on the ATP Champions Tour.
 The 38-year-old El Aynaoui is also the oldest player to have won a match since 1995 (Jimmy Connors).
 El Aynaoui will be defeated in the next round 3-6, 1-6 by Steve Darcis.

 January 10th – Doha, the final.Nikolay Davydenko‘s swansong as he defeats Rafael Nadal 0-6 7-6 6-4.
 Davydenko wins the 8th tie-break in a row, having at the time, an impressive 17-1 record in tie-breaks.
 The Russian saved two match points in that tie-break and beat Nadal for the third straight time, improving their H2H to 5-4 (they met three times in a final, and each time Davydenko was the winner).